domenicquirl/comprehensive-rust/src/pattern-matching/match.md

 # Matching Values

 The `match` keyword lets you match a value against one or more _patterns_.
-The comparisons are done from top to bottom and the first match wins.

-The patterns can be simple values, similarly to `switch` in C and C++:
+The patterns can be simple values, similarly to `switch` in C and C++, but they can also be used to express more complex conditions:

 ```rust,editable
 #[rustfmt::skip]